JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20230214.md

 Then that rate will be applied to each individual parcel for the owner to then pay.

 Using the author’s logical cost estimating calculator that uses a proportional obligation technique (see the link above):
-An example home with a 2022 AV of $600,000, and using a modest negative 0.5 % change in proportional obligation factor each year due to possible new construction, can expect to pay approximately $41,000 over the 19 years of the bond payback period ($24,000 in principal and $17,000 in interest) or on average per year payment of $2,200 for each of the next 19 years.
-Tax payments will actually start at approximately $1,300 in 2024 and increase to a high of $3,700 in 2040.
+An example home with a 2022 AV of $600,000, and using a negative 3.0 % change in proportional obligation factor each year due to possible new construction, can expect to pay approximately $30,000 over the 19 years of the bond payback period ($17,000 in principal and $13,000 in interest) or on average per year payment of $1,600 for each of the next 19 years.
+Tax payments will actually start at approximately $1,250 in 2024 and increase to a high of $2,300 in 2040.
 This is because the district, unlike in a normal mortgage, is back-loading the bond payments.

 ___